awmckinley/config/modules/hex.view/README.md

-# Hex Viewer
+# Hex File Viewers

-Software for examining binary files.
+Command-line tools for viewing and inspecting binary files in hexadecimal format.